Mischlichter/LAV-AUDIO-CODEC/README.md

 # LAV Audio Codec

-A high-fidelity, temporally-precise audio format and toolkit for encoding and decoding audio as **Latent Audio Vectors** (`.lav`), plus a simple playback CLI.
+A Near-Hi-Fi, temporally-precise audio format and toolkit for encoding and decoding audio as **Latent Audio Vectors** (`.lav`), plus a simple playback CLI.

 ## Overview